sahil-98/E-Commerce/README.md

 # E-Commerce
 For installing Node Modules Package type "npm install" on Command Line.
-To Run the project write nodemon
+To Run the project write "nodemon" on the Command Line